lightstep/dd-trace-rb/README.md

 ##### Public satellites

-LightStep's public satellites require data to be transmitted using HTTPS.
-Since Datadog's Ruby client transmits data over plain HTTP, you will have use the [LightStep reverse proxy][ls-reverse-proxy].
-The reverse proxy will accept data over plain HTTP and forward it to the public satellites using HTTPS.
-By default the reverse proxy will forward requests to `ingest.lightstep.com`, but can be configured by passing additional options.
-See below for details.
+If you’re using Lightstep’s Public Satellites, you need to run a proxy that encrypts the trace payload before it reaches Lightstep.
+Point your tracer to the Proxy instead of the Satellites.
+The proxy can be run as a side-car to your application.
+Lightstep provides a docker image to make this simple.

-To start the reverse proxy with defaults run:
+To start the proxy with defaults, run:

 ```
 docker run -p 8126:8126 lightstep/reverse-proxy:latest